 But before you get too ahead of yourself, I'm gonna bring you back to reality.

 Packing.
 I absolutely hate packing because I can't stand it if I forget something.
-Chasing my kids around is hard enough so the last thing I wanna do on holiday is having to go buy forgotten items!
+Chasing my kids around is hard enough so the last thing I want to do on holiday is having to go buy forgotten items!

 PACKING FOR THREE SMALL KIDS